Test Code WNMC West Nile Virus Antibody, IgM, Spinal Fluid

 Most people who are infected with WNV will not develop clinical signs of illness.
 It is estimated that about 20% of those who become infected will develop West Nile fever with mild symptoms, including fever, headache, myalgia, and occasionally a skin rash on the trunk of the body.
 Case fatality rates among patients hospitalized during recent outbreaks have ranged from 4% to 14%.
 Advanced age is the most important risk factor for death, and patients older than 70 years of age are at particularly high risk.(1)

 Laboratory diagnosis is best achieved by demonstration of specific IgG and IgM class antibodies in serum specimens.
 Polymerase chain reaction (PCR) (WNCSF / West Nile Virus, RNA, PCR, Molecular Detection, Spinal Fluid) can detect WNV RNA in specimens from patients with recent WNV infection (ie, 3-5 days following infection) when specific antibodies to the virus are not yet present.
-However, the likelihood of detection is relatively low as the sensitivity of PCR detection is approximately 55% in cerebrospinal fluid and approximately 10% in blood from patients with known WNV infection.
+However, the likelihood of detection is relatively low as the sensitivity of PCR detection is approximately 55% in spinal fluid and approximately 10% in blood from patients with known WNV infection.

 Interpretation

 A positive result is consistent with the acute phase of West Nile virus (WNV) meningitis or encephalitis.
-In the very early stages of acute WNV infection, IgM may be detectable in cerebrospinal fluid before it becomes detectable in serum.
+In the very early stages of acute WNV infection, IgM may be detectable in spinal fluid before it becomes detectable in serum.

 A negative result may indicate absence of disease.
 However, specimens collected too early in the acute phase may be negative for IgM-class antibodies to WNV.
 If WNV central nervous system infection is suspected, a second specimen should be collected in 1 to 2 weeks and tested.